Excellus BCBS Updates on COVID-19 (Coronavirus)

-Pharmacies providing COVID-19 vaccinations approved under the FDA Emergency Use Authorization and Advisory Committee on Immunization Practices (ACIP) for Commercial and Medicaid members may submit claims using the National Council for Prescription Drug Programs COVID-19 vaccine billing methodology.
-COVID-19 vaccine claims for Medicare members must be billed to the CMS Medicare Administrative Contractor (MAC), which is the beneficiary’s original Medicare Fee-for-Service program.
+Pharmacies providing COVID-19 vaccinations approved under the FDA Emergency Use Authorization and Advisory Committee on Immunization Practices (ACIP) for Commercial, Medicaid, and Medicare members may submit claims using the National Council for Prescription Drug Programs COVID-19 vaccine billing methodology.
 For additional information, please refer to the pharmacy billing guidance.

 We encourage you to review the FDA fact sheets on these drugs for additional details, including authorized use, limitations, administration guidelines, contraindications and more.